ReivaxBoido/Warframe-Tracker/README.md

 ### Sorties
 Track daily sorties and display the missions required and special modifier.

+## Side Menu
+Open by Clicking the Zenurik Symbol on the top left of the website.

 ### Fissures
 Track current fissures showing the mission and when the fissure ends.